SRRL BY-LAWS Amended 3/15/22

 EXCLUSIONS FOR CONSIDERATION TO BECOME A CIRCUIT RACE

-Races organized by groups or organization where the Race Director may be a revolving position, where inexperienced individuals could be appointed as race director, will be excluded from Wild Card or Circuit Race consideration.
+Races organized by groups or organization where the Race Director may be a revolving position, where inexperienced individuals could be appointed as race director, may be excluded from Wild Card or Circuit Race consideration.

 PACESETTER EDITOR DUTIES